I want a measure to track progress, reflect change and assess project performance...

 Strategic Objectives: Indicators reflect change that is sought (often from a single initiative) among extended beneficiaries, target populations, collaborating institutions and local partners.

-Intermediate Results: Indicators reflect the expected change(s) in identifiable behaviors of a specific group or the expected change(s) in systems, policies or institutions required to achieve the higher outcome.
+Intermediate Results: Indicators reflect the expected change(s) in identifiable behaviours of a specific group or the expected change(s) in systems, policies or institutions required to achieve the higher outcome.

 Outputs: Indicators represent tangible goods and services delivered by the initiative.

 MEAL experts have determined that all good indicators should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.

 Specific: Indicators must be very closely related to the desired areas of improvement expressed in the objective statements that they represent, and should include the following characteristics: quantity, quality, location and who is expected to make/experience the anticipated change.

 Measurable: Indicators should be written in a way that promotes an accurate assessment of progress.

 Achievable: Indicators must be attainable given the budget, time and resources available.

 Relevant: Indicators must accurately measure the change you want to track.